RobertoRoos/sawIntuitiveResearchKitWiki/Board-Versions.md

 | 7     | 2019 | 2.1  | 6007 | 1.4b | 6006 | x    |
 | 8     | 2020 | 2.1  | 6547 | 1.4b | 6557 | x    |

 The FPGA and QLA serial number (S/N) have the form `BBBB-xx` or `BBBB-xxx`, where `BBBB` denotes the build number (see table above) and `xx` or `xxx` is the board number, starting with `01` or `001`.
-The S/N is physically labeled on each board (white sticker) and is programmed into the board EEPROM, which is accessible via software.
+For example, the first FPGA and QLA built have S/N `3116-01` and `3174-01`, respectively.
+The S/N is physically labeled on each board (white sticker) and can be programmed into the board EEPROM, which is accessible via software.
+Since Build 4, the S/N has been programmed during manufacturing.
+For older builds, the S/N can be programmed using the `pgm1394` utility.